-Temple Beth Sholom of Temecula is an exciting, inclusive, Interfaith Jewish congregation.
+Temple Beth Sholom of the Temecula Valley is an exciting, inclusive, Interfaith Jewish congregation.
 All Are Welcome.

-Temple Beth Sholom is the only equalitarian synagogue in the Temecula Valley with a full-time rabbi.
-We hold services each Shabbat and all major Jewish holiday.
+Temple Beth Sholom is the only egalitarian synagogue in the Temecula Valley with a full-time rabbi.
+We hold services each Shabbat and all major Jewish holidays.
 We are a warm, inclusive shul and welcome Jewish interfaith families as well as those who are interested in becoming Jewish and need a safe place to explore what Judaism has to offer.

 Address